A Pseudo-likelihood Approach to Under-5 Mortality Estimation: Methods

 where $\beta_{jp}$ is an age-period specific intercept.
 Pseudo-MLEs of $\beta_{jp}$ are obtained by fitting this model in \texttt{R}'s \texttt{survey} package, using the \texttt{svyglm()} function.
-By writing the likelihood as a product of binomial likelihoods, we can use the pseudo-MLEs estimated from the logistic regression model to construct estimates of ${}_{60}q_0$ using Equation (\ref{eq:discretehaz}).
+We can use the pseudo-MLEs estimated from the logistic regression model to construct estimates of ${}_{60}q_0$ using equation (\ref{eq:discretehaz}).
 Although the binomial likelihood does not reflect the exact data generating mechanism, many sampling schemes in LMICs (including that used by the DHS) allow data to be aggregated to binomial counts by cluster.

 The discrete hazards approach assumes a constant hazard within the specified age groups.
 Therefore, while we can estimate a full survival curve for children under the age of 5, we know its shape will not be realistic, as the probability of survival should change smoothly with age rather than make discrete jumps.
-To obtain a more continuous survival curve, we could have 60 age groups for each 1-month breakdown in the discrete hazards approach.
+To obtain a more ``continuous" survival curve, we could have 60 age groups for each 1-month breakdown in the discrete hazards approach, if the data were available at a monthly level for all 60 age groups.
 There is a balance here between flexibility and parsimony: the model fitted with more age groups better reflects the underlying smooth changes in hazard, but each hazard estimate is less precise than we might get fitting a more parsimonious model (if that model is appropriate).

-Differently than the log-quad model, age-heaping can be handled in the discrete hazards model by construction of the age intervals.
+In contrast with the log-quad model, age-heaping can be handled in the discrete hazards model by construction of the age intervals.
 For example, one could consider age intervals $(J = 7)$: $[0,1)$, $[1,9)$, $[9,21)$, $[21,24)$, $[24,36)$, $[36, 48)$, $[48, 60)$, where we group deaths recorded between the ages of 9 and 21 months into a single age group.
-Additional notes on the discrete hazards model in conjunction with DHS surveys are in Appendix \ref{appendix:dischaz_details}.
+Additional notes on the discrete hazards model in conjunction with DHS surveys are in Section C.4 of the supplementary material.